 Try to convince or negotiate with your tenants.

 You can try to reason with your tenants and explain that you provide a service, so they must pay and treat it appropriately.
 Perhaps your tenants don’t realize they are inconveniencing you, or maybe they’re not paying because they need a different payment schedule (such as weekly instead of monthly).

 Evicting tenants can be tricky and even legally complicated, but it’s an option for you.
 Laws often favor tenants over landlords, so that you might have an uphill battle, but in the long run, it could be worth the effort to get them out of your property and instead get someone into your property who is a better tenant.

 Explore other legal options

 In some situations, you may be able to explore other legal options, from suing your tenants to getting their wages garnished.
-It all depends on the situation and the laws governing that situation.
-Of course, you may need to work with a high-priced attorney to do this but sometimes it’s worth the expense just to get bad tenant out of your rental property.
+It all depends on the case and the laws governing that situation.
+Of course, you may need to work with a high-priced attorney to do this, but sometimes getting a bad tenant out of your rental property is worth the expense.

 Sell your property

-If your tenants are a real hassle and causing you a lot of stress and expense, then you can always sell your property.
-In fact, a lot of rental property owners that sell to us do so because of the frustrations they face dealing with tenants.
-Depending on who you sell my house to, you may not even need to evict your tenant first (for example, in many cases, we just buy and evict for you).
-For rental property owners with family living in the rental, this is an ideal solution when selling property.
+You can always sell your property if your tenants are a real hassle and cause a lot of stress and expense.
+Many rental property owners that sell to us do so because of the frustrations they face dealing with tenants.
+Depending on who you sell my house to, you may not even need to evict your tenant first (for example, in many cases, we buy and evict for you).
+For rental property owners with families living in the rental, this is an ideal solution when selling property.